 Lava will be provided with your pan.
 Fill only inside the pan area.
 Light again and check your flame pattern.

-On this application pea-graval was used to fill the backside of the fireplace.
+On this application pea gravel was used to fill the backside of the fireplace.
 Make sure to keep your gravel/lava a couple of inches back away from the front.

 The Liptack's from Arizona had a modern backyard fire pit that needed some help.
 They wanted to make sure they'd have a clean burn so we provided the propane system along with flex hoses, mounting brackets, outdoor stainless steel linear burner and 48" Propane Hose with Regulator.

-They topped it all of crushed lava, 1/4" Black and Iridized Scartlet ED Diamonds.
+They topped it all of crushed lava, 1/4" Black Base Glass and Irridized Scarlet ED Diamonds.

 Ty Havas didn't want the ordinary Propane pan for his fireplace.
 He wanted a pan that would be more than functional.
 So after some sketches and discussions we began making a cardboard mock up.

-He would ultimately recieve a Stainless Steel pan with angled legs and 3 inch depth to accomodate the burner and fireglass.
-Here the cardboard mock-up along with his fireplace measurments (which you can see denoted on the cardboard piece below the mock-up) assure that we attain the correct size and appropriate design.
+He would ultimately receive a Stainless Steel pan with angled legs and 3 inch depth to accommodate the burner and FireGlass.
+Here the cardboard mock-up along with his fireplace measurements (which you can see denoted on the cardboard piece below the mock-up) assure that we attain the correct size and appropriate design.

 The fireplace is emptied out and it becomes apparent that its in dire need of a fresh coat of paint.
 And since the custom pan was built with legs, the fireplace floor will be left visible and as a result fresh tile will be added to the hearth.